 - Cancel your Dutch health insurance.
 Be sure to file your insurance claims before leaving and before cancelling your insurance.

-- Cancel your housing allowance(opens in new window) (but be aware not to close your Dutch bank account too soon to receive your last allowance)
+- Cancel your rent benefit (but be aware not to close your Dutch bank account too soon to receive your last allowance)

 - Hand in your residence permit(opens in new window) (non-EU only)

-- If you have furniture, books or a bike which you would like to leave behind, you could try to sell them.
-For instance at the ISN Amsterdam Online Market(opens in new window) or the social media group of your building.
+- If you have furniture, books or a bike which you would like to leave behind, you could try to sell them or give them away for free.
+For instance at a second-hand shop or in the social media group of your building or on @uva.secondhand(opens in new window).

 - Donate your clothes!
 There are green deposit boxes all over Amsterdam.